mysql/mysql-connector-nodejs/docs/tutorial/Working_with_Collections.md

 ### Cursors

 The `fetchAll()` method to retrieve the entire result set originated by each `find()` query.
 This method pulls the data from memory and flushing it subsequently.
 There are, however, two alternive APIs for consuming result set entries individually using a cursor.
-One API uses a regular pull-based cursor via an additional `fetchOne()` method available in the {@link module:Result} instance.
+One API uses a regular pull-based cursor via an additional `fetchOne()` method available in the {@link module:Result|Result} instance.
 The other is a pull-based API that works with a callback function provided in the `execute()` method, which totally disables buffering at the connector-level and leaves that responsability to the application.

 #### Pull-based approach